adamaig/dev-with-docker-on-ubuntu/docs/resizing_vbox_disks.md

    ```

 7. Follow the prompts in GParted until a GUI appears.

    Choose not to modify the keymap, then select a language you want, then continue
    through the remaining prompts.
 If GParted does not start automatically, start it.

    Note the partition device and mount point for the next step.
 In this example,
    these are /dev/sda5 and vagrant--vg-root.

-   You will need to "deactivate" the existing partitions (right click to open menu),
+   You may need to "deactivate" the existing partitions (right click to open menu),
    this will remove the locks, then right click the partition you want to resize
    and modify the partition size as desired.
 Apply the changes.

-   This process must be done twice.
-Once to resize the extended partition so
+   This process must be done twice if the disk is managed by LVM.
+Once to resize
-   that it can use all the space on the physical disk, and again to resize the
+   the extended partition so that it can use all the space on the physical disk,
-   child of the extended partition, /dev/sda5, so that it can use all the space
+   and again to resize the child of the extended partition, /dev/sda5, so that it
-   in the parent partition.
+   can use all the space in the parent partition.

+   If the disk is not managed by LVM, then simply resizing the partition should be
+   sufficient.

-8. Close the GParted application, then open the terminal (do not reboot) and
+8. Close the GParted application.
+9. *IF the disk is setup with LVM* then open the terminal (do not reboot) and
-   run the following commands IF the disk is setup with LVM.
-Note the double
-   dash in 'vagrant--vg-root'.
+   run the following commands.
+Note the double dash in 'vagrant--vg-root'.

    ```shell
    sudo pvresize /dev/sda5